Edmonton or Calgary: Which Alberta City is Calling Your Name?

 Getting around with ease is essential for daily life, whether you’re commuting to work, exploring the city, or venturing further afield.
 Both Edmonton and Calgary have well-developed transportation networks, but they differ in terms of their public transit systems, road networks, and airport accessibility.

 Edmonton boasts an extensive public transportation system, with the Edmonton Transit Service (ETS) operating buses and the LRT (Light Rail Transit) system.
 The LRT connects major destinations throughout the city, including downtown, the University of Alberta, and NAIT.
 Edmonton also has a growing network of bike lanes and pathways, making it increasingly friendly for cyclists.
-However, the city's sprawling layout means that owning a car can be convenient for those who live in the suburbs or need to travel frequently outside the city center.
+However, the city’s sprawling layout means that owning a car can be convenient for those who live in the suburbs or need to travel frequently outside the city centre.
 Commute times in Edmonton can vary depending on the distance and mode of transportation, but the average commute time is around 25 minutes, according to Statistics Canada.
-Public transit fares are reasonable, with a monthly pass costing $100 for adults.
+Public transit fares are reasonable, with a monthly pass costing $100 CAD for adults (as of 2025).

-Calgary's public transportation system, Calgary Transit, also operates buses and a CTrain LRT system.
-The CTrain network is more extensive than Edmonton's LRT, with lines extending to the north, south, and west of the city center.
+Calgary’s public transportation system, Calgary Transit, also operates buses and a CTrain LRT system.
+The CTrain network is more extensive than Edmonton’s LRT, with lines extending to the north, south, and west of the city centre.
 Calgary also has a well-developed road network, with major highways like Deerfoot Trail and Stoney Trail providing efficient connections throughout the city and surrounding areas.
 However, traffic congestion can be a challenge during peak hours, particularly on major routes.
 The average commute time in Calgary is slightly higher than in Edmonton, at around 28 minutes, according to Statistics Canada.
-A monthly transit pass for Calgary Transit costs $109 for adults.
+A monthly transit pass for Calgary Transit costs $109 CAD for adults (as of 2025).

 When it comes to air travel, both cities have international airports.
 Edmonton International Airport (EIA) offers a wide range of domestic and international flights, with connections to major hubs across Canada and the United States.
 Calgary International Airport (YYC) is a larger airport with a broader selection of international destinations, including direct flights to Europe and Asia.